-The project "Monitoring Respect for Human Rights in Closed Institutions in Montenegro", aimed at promoting human rights of persons residing in these institutions, was implemented by Montenegrin NGOs Human Rights Action (HRA), as the project leader, Centre for Antidiscrimination "EQUISTA", Centre for Civic Education (CCE) and Women's Safe House (Shelter), in cooperation with the Belgrade Centre for Human Rights and Latvian Centre for Human Rights.
+The project "Monitoring Respect for Human Rights in Closed Institutions in Montenegro", aimed at promoting human rights of persons residing in these institutions, is implemented by Montenegrin NGOs Human Rights Action (HRA), as the project leader, Centre for Anti-discrimination "EQUISTA", Centre for Civic Education (CCE) and Women's Safe House (Shelter), in cooperation with the Belgrade Centre for Human Rights and Latvian Centre for Human Rights.
 The project is funded by the European Union through the Delegation of the European Union to Montenegro and the Embassy of the Federal Republic of Germany.
-The project ran from 1 March 2010 to 31 March 2013.